ampas/aces-core/README.md

 ## Academy Color Encoding System Developer Resources ##

-The Academy Color Encoding System (ACES) is a set of components that facilitates a wide range of motion picture workflows while eliminating the ambiguity of legacy file formats.
+The Academy Color Encoding System (ACES) is a set of components that facilitates a wide range of motion picture and television workflows while eliminating the ambiguity of legacy file formats.
 The system is designed to support both all-digital and hybrid film-digital motion picture workflows.

 The basic ACES components are:

-* Color encoding and metric specifications, file format specifications, color transformations, and an open source reference implementation.
+* Color encoding and metric specifications, file format specifications, color transformations, and an open source reference implementation
 * A set of reference images and calibration targets for film scanners and recorders
 * Documentation on the system and software tools